s1mpl3ai/video-tools/README.md

    ffmpeg -version
    ```

 ---

 ## Installation

 Create a virtual environment and install dependencies:
+Enter you virtual environment name in the make file.
 ```bash
 make install
 ```
 This will:
-- Create a virtual environment in the `myenv` directory.
+- Create a virtual environment in the `your_env` directory.
 - Upgrade pip to the latest version.
 - Install dependencies listed in `requirements.txt`.